 Phrasal verbs, as a rule, are placed at the end of the entry.
 On the whole, in E-L dictionaries they are adequately treated, though some additional grammatical information could be wished for.
 Phrasal verbs can be transitive and intransitive, separable and inseparable.
 Even though this aspect is so relevant in usage, it has not been carefully treated in E-L dictionaries so far English Learners' dictionaries as OALD and LDOCE, for example, show the transitivity and separability of phrasal verbs in a very clear way.
-OALD distinguishes among four variants of put down, namely, the intransitive put down, two transitive separable put sb down, put sth down, put sth down.
-The E-L dictionary provides eight senses of the phrasal verb, specifying the subject of the verb in intransitive senses: (par lidmašīnu) nolaisties, ((of an aircraft) to land), and specifying the object in transitive: apspiest (nemierus), (crush a rebellion).
+OALD distinguishes among four variants of put down, namely, the intransitive put down, two transitive separable put $sb\leftrightarrow$ down, put $sh\leftrightarrow$ down and two transitive inseparable structures put sb down, put shdown.
+The E-L dictionary provides eight senses of the phrasal verb, specifying the subject of the verb in intransitive: apspiest (nemierus), (crush a rebellion).
 Nothing is said about the separability of the phrasal verb in some of its senses.
 This leads to the conclusion that the E-L dictionary helps in the understanding of phrasal verbs but does not provide much assistance in their usage.